 Radio advertising: how to stand out

 Of-course, our 'in-house or bust' directive extended to writing advertising, which fell on my shoulders.
 It's a dangerous thing to be able to write and approve your own ads (and bloody great feeling, might I add).

 How to stand out the wrong way

 My first radio ad for Koala made a statement quite a statement.. and resulted in a great number of complaints.
 I managed to offend a sizeable and vocal group of Christians with the 2017 Easter Sale ad.
 They took notice, I felt bad.
 Ad got pulled.
-Oh well, at least were listening.
+Oh well, at least they were listening.

 A great principle from advertising great John Hegarty that's always stuck with me is the slogan for his agency BBH: "when the world zigs, zag".

-If you listen to any radio, just about every ad sounds the same.
+If you listen to radio, just about every ad sounds the same.
 The big, salesy voice talent, the speed of talking, the wall-to-wall sound effects.
 It's like they're so worried all the listeners are getting bored, so they make them sounds like a Michael Bay movie.
 In reality, this means they just fade into one-another and people tune out.
 Everyone is zigging.